radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 To disable the REST endpoint, toggle the LDAPS endpoint (which is green).

-A message appears on the Environment Details Panel that says **Deleting environment REST endpoint**.
+A message appears on the Environment Details Panel that says, "Deleting environment REST endpoint".

 ![image description](images/delete-rest.png)